movetobe/openvat/README.txt

 5. ovat-appctl nm/network-release 1 /* The same as call Nm_NetworkRelease(1) */
 6. CanNm shall stop 'send' Can PDUs and goto sleep mode.

+All modules are stub.
+If you want to changed to real module, you should provide the module's .so, and export LD_PRELOAD environment.
+For example: export LD_PRELOAD=/usr/lib/libcannm.so before you start ovat-core. unset LD_PRELOAD if necessary.

 movetobe@outlook.com
 2020/10/29